John Spalding (14th-century MP)

-John Spalding (fl.
-1388), of Kingston upon Hull, Yorkshire, was an English politician and cloth merchant.
+John Spalding, of Kingston upon Hull, Yorkshire, was an English politician and cloth merchant.

 Family

 Nothing is known of Spalding's family.
 John Spalding of York was also a cloth merchant at this time in the same county, but there is no proof that they were related.

 Career

 Spalding was the coroner for Kingston upon Hull by February 1389 until after Michaelmas 1392.
 He held the title Searcher of ships, Kingston-upon-Hull from 14 November 1379 until 8 February 1384.
-He was Bailiff of Kingston upon Hull in 1385–86 and 1398–99.
+He was Bailiff of Kingston upon Hull in 1385–1386 and 1398–1399.
 He exported cloth from the port of Hull.

 He was a Member (MP) of the Parliament of England for Kingston upon Hull in September 1388.